cjw6k/mf2bench/README.md

 # mf2bench
 Parse all the things!
 Time all the parsing!

 To show your support for this project consider [adding your domain](var/how_to_add_another_domain.md) to the list of sources parsed during the benchmarks.
-If you're here for the code, try adding a row to the results table below!

-Parser Authors: [open an issue](https://github.com/cjw6k/mf2bench/issues) to organize a new parser harness, or PR it up!
+Parser Authors: [open an issue](https://github.com/cjw6k/mf2bench/issues) to organize a new parser harness, or PR it up! 🚀

 Check the current open issues to see what needs help.